peteroupc/html3dutil/tutorials/surfaces.md

      }
     }

 And here's an example of its use.
-We'll take the circle surface given above, and create a SurfaceShifter object that shifts the circle by 3 units horizontally and vertically (by default, the circle will be centered at the origin (0, 0, 0)).
+We'll take the disc surface given above, and create a SurfaceShifter object that shifts the circle by 3 units horizontally and vertically (by default, the circle will be centered at the origin (0, 0, 0)).

-    // This is the circle surface from before var evaluator = {
+    // This is the disc surface from before var evaluator = {
       "evaluate":function(u, v){
          // Extend the range of v